Phalcode/gamevault-docs/docs/gamevault-plus/cloud-saves.md

 title: "Cloud Saves"
 ---

-GameVault+ provides **secure, cross-device savefile synchronization**, making sure your progress stays protected and ready to go, no matter where or when you play.
+GameVault+ provides **cross-device savefile synchronization**, making sure your progress stays protected and ready to go, no matter where or when you play.
 By using GameVault Server, your saves are backed up automatically, so you can switch computers or reinstall a game without losing any progress.

 ## Quick Setup